ParabolicMinds/ParaTracker/README.txt

 INSTALLATION INSTRUCTIONS:

 You must have PHP on your web server to use ParaTracker.
-To use this version of ParaTracker, you need to open "ParaTracker-A.php".
+To use this version of ParaTracker, you need to open "ParaTrackerA.php".

 To insert it onto a web page, add a frame somewhere on your website that references the file.